icerpc/icerpc-docs/pages/icerpc/invocation/incoming-response.md

 ## Response payload

 The payload of an incoming response is a stream of bytes that represents the return value of an operation.
-As far as the IceRPC core is concerned, the number of bytes in this stream is unknown.
+As far as IceRPC is concerned, the number of bytes in this stream is unknown.

 [response-field-key]: https://github.com/icerpc/icerpc-slice/blob/main/IceRpc/ResponseFieldKey.slice
 [slice]: ../../slice